aks2107/tech-assessment-MegazoneCloud/data-engineering/README.md

 # Data Engineering Assignment D0

-## This project implements a ETL data processing pipeline using Python.
-The script focuses on reading two input files, memberInfo.csv and memberPaidInfo.csv, and creates an output file, cleanData.csv, with the information about member id, member name, and amount paid.
+## This project implements an ETL data processing pipeline using Python.
+The script focuses on reading two input files, memberInfo.csv and memberPaidInfo.csv, and creates an output file, cleanData.csv, that contains information about member ID, member name, and amount paid.

 ## How to Run Locally